Taylor Swift announces 27-date US stadium tour for 2023 - NewsBreak

 The 27-date Eras Tour will kick off on March 18 in Glendale, Arizona, and wrap up with two nights in Los Angeles on Aug.
 4-5 at SoFi Stadium.
 Tour openers will include Paramore, beabadoobee, Phoebe Bridgers, girl in red, MUNA, HAIM, Gayle, Gracie Abrams and OWENN.

 “I can’t WAIT to see your gorgeous faces out there.
-It’s been a long time coming,” Swift said on Instagram , describing the tour as “a journey through the musical eras of my career (past and present!).”Perfect 10: Taylor Swift sets Billboard Hot 100 first
+It’s been a long time coming,” Swift said on Instagram , describing the tour as “a journey through the musical eras of my career (past and present!).”Rapper Takeoff shot, killed in Houston, TMZ reports

 Fans who receive a special code after registering will have exclusive access to buy tickets on Nov.
 15. The rest of the public can get tickets starting Nov.
 18.